FelixDauber/DaUberToolTipPlugin/README.md

 1. Add the tooltip manager prefab to any canvas (Make sure to put it far down in the heirarchy so it isn't behind anything)

-2. Prepare your coffee.
+2. Add a toolTip script to any gameObject and give it a description

-3. Have some nice coffee.
+3. Have some coffee.

 Extras: